 - Locking out on every rep at the lowest point of the pull-up and bringing your chin above the bar to ensure a full range of motion.

 - Focus on squeezing the muscle that you want to get stronger.
 For example, squeezing your core for every bodyweight movement you do.

-- He stayed consistent in his workouts, despite having numerous reasons to give up.
+- Staying consistent in his workouts, despite having numerous reasons to give up.